andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 ---

 ## Introduction
-If you’ve created Ruby on Rails web applications with a database before, or have used other similar frameworks ORMs, you’ve likely had the kind of problematic query pattern we’re discussing in this post.
+If you’ve created Ruby on Rails web applications with a database, or similar ORMs, you’ve probably had the problem we'll be looking at in this post.

-This pattern is IN clauses in SQL queries that perform filtering, and have a huge list of values.
-It's not unheard of to have dozens, hundreds, or even thousands of values for large databases with millions of records.
-These lists are used to filter within a even larger set.
+This problem is bad performance for SQL queries with "IN clauses," that have a big list of values.
+By big, we're talking about dozens, hundreds, or even thousands of values.
+This clause performs filtering among an even larger set of rows, so without care, it can result in slow sequential scans of the whole table.

-The technical term for the right-hand size list of values is *parenthesized list of scalar expressions*.
+The technical term for the right-hand side of values is *parenthesized list of scalar expressions*.

-In the SQL query below, an example IN clause is `author_id IN (1,2,3)` and the list of scalar expressions is `(1,2,3)`.
+In the SQL query below, the IN clause is `author_id IN (1,2,3)` and the list of scalar expressions is `(1,2,3)`.
 ```sql
 SELECT * FROM books
 WHERE author_id IN (1, 2, 3);
 ```

-When looking at a query execution plan, we'll see something like this in PostgreSQL (note the `ANY` keyword discussed later on):
+When looking at a query execution plan in Postgres for this type of IN clause, we'll see something like this (note the `ANY` keyword which is discussed later on):
 ```sql
 Filter: (author_id = ANY ('{1,2,3}'::integer[]))
 ```

-Imagine you're working with a new codebase.
-How do you find instances of these types of queries?
+Imagine you're working with a new codebase and discover you've got bad performance from these types of queries.

-## How does it happen?
+How do you find instances of where they're happening and why are they happening?

+## Creating this pattern explicitly
 In Active Record, the Ruby on Rails ORM, this type of query pattern could be created explicitly by using the `pluck()` method.
 This method is used to select specific fields for a model, for example only the `id` primary key values.

 Here’s an example of getting those and assigning them to an `author_ids` variable: